ViktorOlsson/react-sales/README.md

 To start application locally run in the root folder: docker build -t sales-ui . && docker run --name sales-ui -p 3000:3000 sales-ui

+Is is also possible to start the application by running 'npm' start in the root folder.
+Requirements for this method:
+    - Node installed
+    - NPM
+    - Running 'npm install' in root folder first.

 ## This application is built to display sales data to a logged in store manager.

 A user must register and login to view relevant sales data.